kristianpennacchia/Byte/README.md

 </p>

 # Byte
-An unofficial Twitch and Youtube app for tvOS built with SwiftUI.
+An unofficial Twitch and YouTube app for tvOS built with SwiftUI.

 ### ⭐️ Highlights
-- Watch live streams and VODs from both Twitch and Youtube.
+- Watch live streams and VODs from both Twitch and YouTube.
 - Watch Twitch at 1440p (2K).
 - Seamlessly lists together your follows/subscriptions from both video streaming services.
 - Multistream support - Watch as many streams simultaneously as you want so you don't miss anybody's POV!